 Skin tags are soft, small, non-cancerous growths connected to the skin by a thin stalk called a peduncle.
 Most commonly seen in individuals after the age of 50, it is estimated that 50% to 60% of adults develop these skin tags once in their lifetime (1).
 Also known as acrochordons, these growths on your lips are either skin-colored or red in color.
+This skin protrusion is a type of skin lesion.
+It may be a form of benign tumor, so make sure you get it checked out by a dermatology expert.
 While skin tags can appear anywhere on your body, they commonly develop in places where your skin experiences friction.
 Places such as your armpits, eyelids, groin, and neck are where you will often see skin tags.
 Although not uncommon, skin tags may develop on your lips as well.

 While the exact cause of skin tags is unknown, let us delve deeper into possible factors that contribute to the growth of skin tags on your lips.